john-kheir/home/docs/interacting/commands.md

 ### btrfs.list

-List all btrfs filesystems.
+List all Btrfs filesystems.

 Takes no argument.
 Return array of all filesystems.

 ### btrfs.subvol_create

-Creates a new btrfs subvolume
+Creates a new Btrfs subvolume

 arguments:
 ```javascript